rafalmas/gript/README.md

 - **hostHeader** name of your project
 - **url** url of your project

-You may kickstart your project by copying

- - **sample_configs/gulpfile.js** to the root of your own project.
+You may kickstart your project by copying **sample_configs/gulpfile.js** to the root of your own project.
 This gives you to have a very simple build configuration as a starting scenario.

 NOTE: If you have no tests the

     gulp test

-command will fail and you will not be able to successful run that, until you have created your first piece of logic and its corresponding test.
+command will fail, until you create your first piece of logic and its corresponding test.

-This gives you to have a very simple  build configuration as a starting scenario, if you have no tests the test task will fail and you will not be able to run that until you have created your first piece of logic and its corresponding test.

 ## Building your project